lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Removing parts and interactions and reducing diversity makes a system more predictable, and easier to control and optimise.
 This is for instance the approach that industrial agriculture has taken.

-The problem is that in complex *adaptive* systems, the parts have often adapted *to each other*.
+The problem is that in complex *adaptive* systems, the parts have usually adapted *to each other*.
 If you remove parts and interactions, many such adaptations cease to function well, and problems begin to occur.
 We often see this happen if we reduce the diversity of a natural system, or of a semi-natural system such as agriculture.
+An example of this is the occurrence of pests in agriculture.
+Pests are generally made worse by removal of natural predators or competitors that help keep down their numbers.
+Another example is the rapid decline of pollinating insects.
+Both problems are partially caused by decrease of diversity through pesticide use and the "optimisation" of agricultural landscapes for maximum yield.

 ### Health despite uncertainty